 10. Your rights

 Access to information

 You have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information please write to the relevant contact detailed below:
+If you would like a copy of some or all of your personal information please contact the relevant contact detailed below:

-Clinical information and medical records: Dr Corinna Midgely, Medical Director
+- Clinical information and medical records: Dr Corinna Midgley, Medical Director

 Cookies are small pieces of data which are stored on your computer by your web browser.
 They are used to improve your online experience by almost every website including ours.
 This is why we feel it is important that you understand how cookies work, what they are for and when they are being used.